-Speak: +44 20 8869 9990 Write: hi@yesand.eu Read: www.yesand.eu
+Speak: +44 20 8869 9990

+Write: hi@yesand.eu Read: www.yesand.eu

-If you work in an organisation, this article has provoked interest and you would like to discuss how we might help your team achieve tough targets, please download a brochure from our site at Achieve Targets.
+If you work in an organisation, this article has provoked interest and you would like to discuss how we might help your team achieve tough targets, please contact us for a brochure.

-If you are an independent facilitator or work in an organisation and would like to know about our twoday development programme on how to use this Model, please see here for a brochure.
+If you are an independent facilitator or work in an organisation and would like to know about our two-day development programme on how to use this Model, please contact us for a brochure.